retraigo/deto_website/content/2024/privacy.md

 ## We may collect the following information:

--   Name and job title
+-   Name and education details.
 -   Contact information including email address
--   Demographic information such as postcode, preferences and interests
--   Other information relevant to customer surveys and/or offers

 ## What we do with the information we gather